The Inner Child

 If you've been unconsciously abusing or neglecting your Inner Child, now is the time to become aware.
 You can begin today to be the Parent that you always wished you had.
 The Inner Child is here - now.
 It lives in the Now.
 Ask it, "What do you need from me today?"
 And keep your promises.
 Believe me, you don't want an angry Child.

 It can take a long time to regain your Inner Child's trust after a lifetime of self-abandonment.
 But your relationship with yourself is essential.
-It sets the pattern for all of your other relationships.
+It sets the pattern for all the relationships in your life.

 This is serious spiritual work.
-But it doesn't have to be serious.
+But it doesn't have to be solemn.
 Enjoy your Inner Child :)

 As a life coach, I use many different processes to help